chlo-ng/campus-discovery/backend/README.md

 ### Controller
 The controller folder holds REST controller classes.
 Tags are used to specifiy different requests.

+Example: GET request http://localhost:8080/api/users/ will return a list of all users.

 ## Database

 The database is stored in the demodb files in the main folder.